racket/racket/racket/src/README.txt

  From this directory (where the `configure` file is), run the following commands:

-   # see extra commands below when building withing a Git clone
+   # see extra commands below when building within a Git checkout

    mkdir build
    cd build